Department of Justice, Federal Bureau of Investigation.

 —Minimize the burden of the collection of information on those who are to respond, including through the use of appropriate automated, electronic, mechanical, or other technological collection techniques or other forms of information technology, e.g., permitting electronic submission of responses.

-2. The Title of the Form/Collection: FBI-NCAVC Satisfaction Survey.
+2. The Title of the Form/Collection: ViCAP Case Submission Form.

-3. The agency form number, if any, and the applicable component of the Department sponsoring the collection: There is no agency form number applicable to this survey.
+3. The agency form number, if any, and the applicable component of the Department sponsoring the collection: The form number is FD-676.
+The applicable component within the Department of Justice is the Federal Bureau of Investigation.

 If additional information is required contact: Jerri Murray, Department Clearance Officer, United States Department of Justice, Justice Management Division, Policy and Planning Staff, Two Constitution Square, 145 N Street NE., 3E.405B, Washington, DC 20530.